 • Roasted vegetables

-• grated uses
+• Grated uses

 This method works well, especially where the zucchini will later be cooked until soft.
 What matters, though, is this: freeze the pieces as dry as possible and don’t cut them too large.
 Smaller pieces freeze through faster, which creates smaller ice crystals.
 And that’s exactly what helps preserve the texture later on.